Class Trigger

 class Trigger : public Component

-This component converts data connector to signal one: when a value is written to a specified address, it will be masked and checked for equivalency.
-If the value equals to the one specified a signal will be sent to the connected component.
+- This component converts data connector to signal one: when a value is written to a specified address, it will be masked and checked for equivalency.
+If the value equals to the one specified a signal will be sent to the connected component. - Connectors: data “trigger” - writing to this connector will trigger a “target” connected device if addresses match.
+Ports: signal “target” - the signal is sent to the component connected to this port on write to the “trigger” - Note - It can be used to map signals to memory, this way a CPU can trigger an interrupt signal by writing to a specified address. - Public Functions -

 explicit Trigger(uint32_t address, uint32_t value = 0x1, uint32_t mask = ~0x0)